 Now, it remains to be seen whether or not all these projects actually move forward.
 As it stands right now, the success of Sony's superhero franchise depends mostly on Venom, so we'll have to wait to see how things turn out.
 I'm excited for the studio's original approach to the superhero genre by giving somewhat obscure characters their own standalone stories, and I'm crossing my fingers for this new saga to succeed.

-Morbius doesn't have a release date yet, but Sony's Spider-verse will kick off with Venom on October 15, 2018, and will continue with Silver & Black, which hits theaters on February 8, 2019.
+Morbius has a scheduled release date is March 19, 2021, but Sony's Spider-verse will kick off with Venom on October 15, 2018.

 [Source: The Hollywood Reporter]